-“I can’t begin to evangelize my neighbors.
+“I can’t begin to talk about Jesus with my neighbors.
 I don’t have enough time to reach my own kids.”
-As this mother of five defended her case, the evangelistic aura seemed to scatter from our church meeting.
+As this mother of five defended her case, the evangelistic focus seemed to scatter from our church meeting.
 Deep inside I agreed with her, but I was too much of a coward to admit it.

 For years, I clung to a number of “legitimate excuses” for ignoring the Great Commission:

-Only designated missionaries assigned to foreign countries are called to evangelize.
-(I had forgotten that an insurance salesman, in a small Wisconsin farming community, shared the gospel with my husband and me.)
+Only designated missionaries assigned to foreign countries are called to share the Good News with others.
+(I had forgotten that an insurance salesman, in a small Wisconsin farming community, shared the Gospel with my husband and me.)

 God only gives the gift of evangelism to a select group.
 Since my spiritual gift inventory revealed my strengths as a teacher, I closed the door to any evangelistic outreach.